 After enabling Troubleshooting Mode, you’ll be redirected to a panel on your dashboard.
 From here, you can troubleshoot your site by enabling one plugin at a time, or by switching to a different theme.

-Depending on the issue you had initially, you may need to navigate to the page with the problem to see if it is still happening.
-We recommend you open the problematic page in a new tab so you can easily enable plugins one at a time, and simply refresh the page to see if you still have the problem.
+We recommend you open the problematic page in a new tab so you can easily enable plugins one at a time, and simply refresh the problematic page to see if you still have the problem.

 Step 4: Disable Troubleshooting Mode